hn374/Developer-Notes/React/RoadToRedux.md

 When you normalize your state, you will automatically get groupings of entities that could lead to their own reducers managing them.

+## Selectors

+Selectors are used to retrieve derived properties from your state.

+A selector is a function that takes the state as an argument and returns are a substate or derived properties of it.